pyeventsourcing/eventsourcing/docs/topics/process.rst

 A system can also run with multiple operating system processes, with asynchronous propagation and processing of events.
 Having an asynchronous pipeline means events at different stages can be processed at the same time.
-This is "diachronic" parallelism, like the way a pipelined CPU core has stages.
-This kind of parallelism can improve throughput, but perhaps its greatest benefit is the reliable foundation for writing a "saga" or a "process manager".
-In other words, a complicated sequence involving different aggregates, and perhaps different bounded contexts, can be processed reliably without long-lived transactions.
+This could be described as "diachronic" parallelism, like the way a pipelined CPU core has stages.
+This kind of parallelism can improve throughput, up to a limit.
+More importantly, the reliability of the processing can be used to write a reliable "saga" or a "process manager".
+In other words, a complicated sequence involving different aggregates, and perhaps different bounded contexts, can be implemented reliably without long-lived transactions.

-Just like a CPU can have many pipelines (cores) running different programs in parallel, a system of process applications can have many parallel pipelines.
-Having many pipelines means that many events can be processed at the same stage at the same time.
-This kind of "synchronic" parallelism allows the system to take advantage of the scale of its infrastructure.
+To scale throughput linearly, just like a CPU can have many cores (pipelines) processing instruction in parallel, a system of process applications can run with parallel instances of the pipeline expressions.
+Having parallel pipelines means that many events can be processed at the same stage at the same time.
+This "synchronic" parallelism allows the system to take advantage of the scale of its infrastructure.

-It is possible to run such a system with one operating system process dedicated to each application process for each pipeline (see below).
-The operating system processes can be started manually, but they could also be orchestrated with an actor model.

 Causal dependencies
 ~~~~~~~~~~~~~~~~~~~

 If an aggregate is created and then updated, the second event is causally dependent on
 the first.
-Causal dependencies between events are detected and used to synchronise
+Causal dependencies between events can be detected and used to synchronise
 the processing of parallel pipelines downstream.
 Downstream processing of one pipeline
 can wait for an event to be processed in another.

-The causal dependencies are automatically
+In the process applications, the causal dependencies are automatically inferred by detecting
-inferred by detecting the originator ID and version of aggregates as they are retrieved.
+the originator ID and version of aggregates as they are retrieved.
+The old notification is
-The old notification is referenced in the new notification.
-Downstream can then check all causal
+referenced in the new notification.
+Downstream can then check all causal dependencies have
-dependencies have been processed, using its tracking records.
-(As an optimisation, in case there
+been processed, using its tracking records.
+(As an optimisation, in case there are many
-are many dependencies in the same pipeline, only the newest dependency in each pipeline is
+dependencies in the same pipeline, only the newest dependency in each pipeline is included.
-included.
 By default in the library, only dependencies in different pipelines are included.
+If
-If dependencies from all pipelines were included, each pipeline could be processed in parallel.)
+causal dependencies from all pipelines were included in each notification, each pipeline
+could be processed in parallel.)

 Kahn process networks